isabella232/solutions-geoevent-java/solutions-geoevent/adapters/CAP-adapter/README.md

     * Create a simple GeoEvent Service to direct the input data to the output.

 * An example of a simple file/folder input is illustrated below:
-    * Choose the Input Connector 'Watch a folder for new .json files'.
-Note: this connector will work for any file type, just select a wildcard or other compatible file filter.
+    * Choose the Input Connector 'Watch a folder for new .json files' (note: this connector will work for any file type, just select a wildcard or other compatible file filter).
     * An example Input Connector configuration is illustrated below.

 ![Image of input settings](doc/input-settings.png)